wp-plugins/launcher/readme.txt

 1. Upload the `launcher` folder to the to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. You can see 'Launcher' option in WordPress Settings Tab.
-4. Configure the plugin using backend options and frontend editor.
+4. Configure the plugin using backend options and front-end editor.

 == Frequently Asked Questions ==